 Using Advanced Throughput Options: Streams and Batching¶

-As explained in the common-optimizations section, running multiple inference requests asynchronously is important for general application efficiency.
-Internally, every device implements a queue, which acts as a buffer, storing the inference requests until retrieved by the device at its own pace.
+As detailed in the common-optimizations section running multiple inference requests asynchronously is important for general application efficiency.
+Internally, every device implements a queue.
+The queue acts as a buffer, storing the inference requests until retrieved by the device at its own pace.
 The devices may actually process multiple inference requests in parallel in order to improve the device utilization and overall throughput.
-This configurable method of this device-side parallelism is commonly referred as streams.
+This configurable mean of this device-side parallelism is commonly referred as streams.

-Be aware that streams are really executing the requests in parallel, but not in the lock step (as the batching does), which makes the streams fully compatible with dynamically-shaped inputs, while individual requests can have different shapes.
+Notice that streams are really executing the requests in parallel, but not in the lock step (as e.g. the batching does), which makes the streams fully compatible with dynamically-shaped inputs when individual requests can have different shapes.

-Most OpenVINO devices (including CPU and GPU) support the streams, yet the optimal number of the streams is deduced very differently.
-More information on this topic can be found in the section below.
+Most OpenVINO devices (including CPU, GPU and VPU) support the streams, yet the optimal number of the streams is deduced very differently, please see the a dedicated section below.

-When the number of streams is not specified, a device creates a bare minimum of streams (usually, just one), as the latency-oriented case is default.
+When no number of streams is not specified, a device creates a bare minimum of streams (usually just one), as the latency-oriented case is default

-See further tips for the optimal number of the streams below.
+Please find further tips for the optimal number of the streams below

-Streams are memory-intensive, as every stream duplicates the intermediate buffers to do inference in parallel to the rest of the streams:
+Streams are memory-hungry, as every stream duplicates the intermediate buffers to do inference in parallel to the rest of streams

 Always prefer streams over creating multiple

-There are several primary methods of using the batching to help application performance:
+There are two primary ways of using the batching to help application performance:

-Collecting the inputs explicitly on the application side and then sending the batch requests to OpenVINO:
+Collecting the inputs explicitly on the application side and then sending these batched requests to the OpenVINO

 Choosing the Number of Streams and/or Batch Size¶